-- (a) For the RME or RCE relating to any given plant or aggregation of plant for which Operational Data must be transmitted to or from an AEMO co-ordinating centre: - (i) the total periodaggregate duration of Critical Outages for a RME and RCE in aany rolling 12-month assessment period; and - (ii) the duration of any individual Critical Outage, must be no greater than those not exceed the relevant limit indicated in Table 4.
+- (a) TheFor the RME or RCE relating to any given plant or aggregation of plant for which Operational Data must be transmitted to or from an AEMO control centre: - (i) the total periodaggregate duration of Critical Outages for a RME and RCE in agay rolling 12-month assessment-period; and - (ii) the duration of any individual Critical Outage, - must be no greater than thosenot exceed the relevant limit indicated in Table 4. - (b) TheFor an Intervening Facility: - the total periodaggregate duration of Critical Outages of an Intervening Facility over a rolling 12-month assessment period; and - (ii) the duration of any individual Critical Outage, must be no greater than those not exceed the relevant limit indicated in Table 5.

-(b) For an Intervening Facility:

-- (i) the total periodaggregate duration of Critical Outages of an Intervening Facility over a rolling 12-month assessment period; and - (ii) the duration of any individual Critical Outage, must be no greater than those not exceed the relevant limit indicated in Table 5.

-- (c) An Intervening Facility must have back-up power supplies sufficient to sustain operation for at least 10 hours following loss of external AC (alternating current) supply, unless AEMO approves a shorter period for a specified Non-NSP Intervening Facility. - (a)(d) AEMO will actively monitor and report on the Intervening Facility performance. of Intervening Facilities against the Critical Outage limits. - (e) If, in any rolling 12-month assessment period, the total periodaggregate duration of Critical Outages for a DCF exceeds those relevant limit indicated in Tables 4 and 5, the responsible DCPsDCP and the DCP for any relevant connecting DCF must jointly take reasonable corrective action to bring those times within the timesapplicable limits. - (f) A DCP will not be taken to breach the Critical Outage limits to the extent that a Critical Outage is caused or prolonged by:
+- (c) An Intervening Facility must have back-up power supplies sufficient to sustain operation for at least 10 hours following loss of external AC (alternating current) supply, unless AEMO approves a shorter period for a specified Non-NSP Intervening Facility. - (a)(d) AEMO will actively monitor and report on the Intervening Facility performance. of Intervening Facilities against the Critical Outage limits. - (e) If, in any rolling 12-month assessment period, the total periodaggregate duration of Critical Outages for a DCF exceeds those a relevant limit indicated in Tables 4 and 5, the responsible DCPsDCP and the DCP for any relevant connecting DCF must jointly take reasonable corrective action to bring those times within the timesapplicable limits.